reach-sh/reach-lang/docs/src/tool/index.md

 $ reach config
 ```

-Using `reach config` is advisable when running Reach for the first time since it will set the `{!cmd} REACH_CONNECTOR_MODE` environment variable, which is required when executing some other sub-commands (e.g. `reach run`).
+Using `{!cmd} reach config` is advisable when running Reach for the first time since it will set the `{!cmd} REACH_CONNECTOR_MODE` environment variable, which is required when executing some other sub-commands (e.g. `{!cmd} reach run`).

-`reach config` presents users with a guided menu which automatically creates an `env` file and suggests subsequent steps to activate and make it permanent.
+`{!cmd} reach config` presents users with a guided menu which automatically creates an `env` file and suggests subsequent steps to activate and make it permanent.
 This `env` file exports environment variable settings and is intended to be `source`d by users' shells.

-If an `env` file already exists, `reach config` offers to back it up before proceeding.
+If an `env` file already exists, `{!cmd} reach config` offers to back it up before proceeding.